Lauren Moss: Politics

 Moss is the youngest ever member of the Northern Territory Parliament and is the second member of Indian descent.
 Moss' grandfather was from India and migrated to England.

 Member for Casuarina

 Moss became the Member for Casuarina at a by-election held on 18 October 2014 to replace Kon Vatskalis who retired.
 She was re-elected at the 2016 Northern Territory Election.

-She is currently the Minister for Corporate and Information Services and Minister for Tourism and Culture.
+In the 2024 Northern Territory general election, she was unseated by Khoda Patel from the Country Liberal Party.